sim2realAI/sim2realAI.github.io/_posts/2018-09-24-welcome-to-sim2real-AI.markdown

 Welcome to our website.
 We are indexing the progress on simulations to real world transfer in robot perception and control.
 Past few years have seen a huge interest in learning via simulations and transferring the results to real world.
 This is largely due to the availability of popular simulators *e.g.* physics simulators like MuJoCo, Bullet, and DART, and 3D rendering engines in Unity, UnrealEngine, and Physically Based Rendering engines.

 Real world is often complex and there is a huge cost involved in running experiments.
-Moreover, large collecting real world data can be quite labourious.
+Moreover, collecting large scale real world data can be quite labourious.
 On the other hand, simulations offer various advantages

 * Repeatability - being able to replay the trajectory with no changes/stochasticity.
 * Controllability - being able to control various simulations parameters systematically and understand how they affec the simulation.